 The old adage is that marriage takes work.
 Each party must navigate all of their competing desires.
 Successful relationships don’t just happen – they are consciously created.

-[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’http://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-7oesjd’]
+[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’https://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-7oesjd’]

-The relationships between B2B companies and firms operate under the same principle.
+The relationships between B2B companies and #PR firms operate under the same principle.
 PR only works if the relationship between a company and its firm is harmonious.
 So how can B2B companies get these relationships right?
 I had the chance to speak with Robin Bulanti, Principal at Kulesa Faul, Inc., a boutique PR firm with a long-track record of working with B2B companies.
 We covered a wide range of issues that companies need to consider in order to get the most out of PR.

 Get It Right